Hudson Street (TV series)

-Hudson Street is an American sitcom that aired on ABC for one season, from 1995 to 1996.
+Hudson Street is an American sitcom produced by Katie Face Productions and TriStar Television that aired on ABC for one season, from September 19, 1995 to June 19, 1996.
 The series starred and was executive produced by Tony Danza with Lori Loughlin also starring.

 Synopsis

 Danza starred as Tony Canetti, a divorced detective in Hoboken, New Jersey, who shares custody of his son Mickey with his ex-wife.
 In between work and raising his son, Tony also starts a romance with an idealistic crime reporter, Melanie (Lori Loughlin).

 The series received good reviews and initially placed in the top ten (partly due to its placement between the ABC hits Roseanne and Home Improvement), but the series was cancelled after one season as it could not hold on to its lead-in audience.
 ABC moved the series to Saturday nights in 1996 which sealed its fate for cancellation.